-We might think, then, that the closer she could be to realizing this fantasy the more sexually appealing it would be.
+For proof of this, we can look to the moment when Jeffrey plays with Donnie’s propeller hat.
+We might think, errantly, that the closer he comes to embodying Donnie (and thus making him accessible to Dorothy), the more the fantasy would be realized and the more sexually appealing he would become.
 After all, if she is interested in removing barriers, this would be the logical extension of this fact.
 But such is not the case.

 Dorothy, instead of being pleased or even sexually stimulated, is shocked and unsettled.
-Although she longs for reunion with her son, there is a violation of a sacred contract here for Dorothy.
-The hat—which we see featured in one of Jeffrey’s dreams and is indeed, one of the last shots in isolation before he witnesses the trauma of the primal scene between Frank and Dorothy, thus perhaps constructing a fetish for Jeffrey—is that unbearable, inviolable core of Dorothy’s fantasy.
+Although she longs for reunion with her son, this represents a clear violation of a sacred contract.
+The hat—which we see featured in one of Jeffrey’s dreams and is one of the last shots in isolation before Jeffrey is forced to watch the primal scene between Frank and Dorothy, thus embodying Donnie, in some sense—is that unbearable, inviolable core of Dorothy’s fantasy.